-One final aspect of District law that weighs in favor of viewing the volitional conduct of another as a distinct consideration independent of reasonable foreseeability is the law of accomplice liability.
-The District's law of accomplice liability, both inside and outside the District, constitutes the primary method for holding one actor responsible for the criminal conduct of another.
-Yet in order to attribute criminal responsibility in this way, a mere showing of reasonable foreseeability will not suffice.
-Instead, the would-be accomplice must act with a "purposive attitude towards" the other person's/principal's criminal conduct.
-So, for example, where X sells D a baseball bat, believing that D will subsequently use it to assault V, X cannot be held criminally liable for D's conduct as an accomplice.
-True, D's conduct may have been foreseen by X (and was surely reasonably foreseeable under the circumstances).
-Nevertheless, absent proof that X "designedly encouraged or facilitated" D's subsequent assault of V, the law of accomplice liability will not support the attribution of criminal responsibility.
+One additional aspect of District law that weighs in favor of viewing the volitional conduct of another as a distinct consideration independent of reasonable foreseeability is the law of accomplice liability.
+The law of accomplice liability, both inside and outside the District, constitutes the primary method for holding one actor responsible for the criminal conduct of another.48 Yet in order to attribute criminal responsibility in this way, a mere showing of reasonable foreseeability will not suffice.49 Instead, the would-be accomplice must act with a "purposive attitude towards" the other person's/principal's criminal conduct.50 So, for example, where X sells D a baseball bat, believing that D will subsequently use it to assault V, X cannot be held criminally liable for D's conduct as an accomplice.51 True, D's conduct may have been foreseen by X (and was surely reasonably foreseeable under the circumstances).
+Nevertheless, absent proof that X "designedly encouraged or facilitated"52 D's subsequent assault of V, the law of accomplice liability will not support the attribution of criminal responsibility.

-This stringent approach to dealing with the attribution of criminal responsibility is founded upon the general belief that "the way in which a person's acts produce results in the physical world is significantly different from the way in which a person's acts produce results that take the form of the volitional actions of others."
-As such, it would be inappropriate to view criminal responsibility for the volitional actions of others as solely being a matter of reasonable foreseeability.
-Conceptually, this would reduce the
+This stringent approach to dealing with the attribution of criminal responsibility is founded upon the general belief that "the way in which a person's acts produce results in the physical world is significantly different from the way in which a person's acts produce results that take the form of the volitional actions of others."53 As such, it would